robbeverhelst/observation-js/README.md

 const client = new ObservationClient();
 ```

-For authenticated endpoints, you'll need to provide your OAuth2 client credentials.
+For authenticated endpoints, you'll need to provide your OAuth2 client credentials, which you can get by registering your application on waarneming.nl.

 ```typescript
 const client = new ObservationClient({